awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 AWS App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy that helps you monitor and control services\.
 App Mesh standardizes how your services communicate, giving you end\-to\-end visibility into and helping to ensure high\-availability for your applications\.
 App Mesh gives you consistent visibility and network traffic controls for every service in an application\.
 For more information, see the [AWS App Mesh User Guide](https://docs.aws.amazon.com/app-mesh/latest/userguide/)\.

 This topic helps you use AWS App Mesh with an actual service that is running on Amazon ECS\.
-This tutorial covers basic features of App Mesh\.
-To learn more about other features that you'll, but that aren't used when completing this tutorial, see the topics for [virtual nodes](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html), [virtual services](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html), [virtual routers](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html), [routes](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html), and the [Envoy proxy](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html)\.
+This tutorial covers basic features of several App Mesh resource types\.
+To learn more about features of resources that aren't used when completing this tutorial, see the topics for [virtual nodes](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html), [virtual services](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html), [virtual routers](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html), [routes](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html), and the [Envoy proxy](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html)\.

 ## Scenario<a name="scenario"></a>